Darryl Brinkley: Playing career

+Coaching career

 In 2010, Brinkley served as manager of the Yuma Scorpions in the Golden Baseball League.

-2010 to 2013 was the hitting coach for Yaquis de Obregon in the LMP.

-From 2011 to 2013 Brinkley was the hitting coach for Tigres de Quintana Roo in the Mexican Baseball League.
-2014 was the hitting for Broncos de Reynosa.
+From 2011 to 2013 Brinkley was the hitting coach for Tigres de Quintana Roo in the Mexican League.
+In 2014, he was the hitting for the Broncos de Reynosa.

 In 2015, Brinkley was hired as the hitting coach for the Ogden Raptors.
-In 2016 Brinkley was the hitting coach in the Dominican Republic with the Cincinnati Reds Org.
-In 2017 he was the Bench coach in AAA for the Louisville Bats.
+In 2016, Brinkley was the hitting coach in the Dominican Republic with the Cincinnati Reds organization.
+In 2017, he was the Bench coach in Triple-A for the Louisville Bats, Cincinnati's Triple-A affiliate.
 He was named the hitting coach for the Dayton Dragons prior to the 2020 season.

-On November 14, 2025, Brinkley was appointed as the manager of the Pericos de Puebla of the Mexican League.
+On November 14, 2025, Brinkley was appointed as the manager for the Pericos de Puebla of the Mexican League.
+He was fired on May 22, 2026, despite the team having a 17–13 record and being tied for second place in the South division.

+On June 2, 2026, the Saraperos de Saltillo hired Brinkley to serve as the team's hitting coach.